onsen-ai/node-doc-llm/README.md

 -   Generation of descriptions for each file.
 -   Cumulative usage statistics and costs for OpenAI API requests.

+## Example

+The project repo includes an example documentation output for the [axios](https://github.com/axios/axios) library that can be accessed at [EXAMPLE.md](./EXAMPLE.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.